 - Topics selected for the purpose of developing, refreshing, and refining core conflict resolution skills

-- Two Advanced Certificate Levels available
+- Two Advanced Certificate Levels includes fieldwork

 - MCLE credits for most classes (please see course descriptions for more info)